Medinfo-Lab/sciNOME/README.md

-# sciNOME: Integrative Analysis of Nucleosome Occupancy, Genome Methylation and Expression across Single-Cells
+# sciNOME: an R Framework for Region-Centric Integration of Chromatin Accessibility, DNA Methylation, and Gene Expression in Single-Cell

 # Installation instructions

-***sciNOME**: A Region-Centric Framework for Integrative Analysis of Single-Cell Epigenomic and Transcriptomic Data.*

 ***sciNOME*** is an R package for jointly analyzing transcriptomic, DNA methylation, and chromatin accessibility data.
 The package is designed to process sequencing data from scNOMe-seq and scRNA-seq experiments.
 Additionally, ***sciNOME*** converts sequencing data into region-based formats for efficient storage and subsequent analysis.
 The R package incorporates features such as differential analysis, dimensionality reduction analysis, and differential analysis of horizontal sites.